 These kinds of services aim to help consumers who were previously neglected but creditworthy but did not have the usual forms of credit like bank credit cards, personal loans or mortgages.

 If you are among the estimated 100 million renters in the country, it would probably make sense to perform regular credit monitoring.
 Why?
 Well, the landlords may also be checking your credit report, as they generally want to know your credit scores, too.

 According to Kathy Braddock, co-founder of independent real estate firm Rutenberg Realty in New York, it is “perfectly normal” for landlords to request a credit report from prospective renters so they “can see where their standing is in the financial community.”

 With this in mind, then it would be quite helpful if consumers made checking their credit scores a regular habit.

 If you’re looking for other reasons to check your credit report, consider this: Millions of other people do it, so you most probably should too.
-In fact, the Consumer Financial Protection Bureau, a watchdog agency formed in July 2012 under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, reports that credit reporting companies issue over“3 billion consumer reports a year and maintain files on more than 200 million Americans.”
+In fact, the Consumer Financial Protection Bureau—a watchdog agency formed in July 2012 under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010—reports that credit reporting companies issue over three billion consumer reports a year and maintain files on more than 200 million Americans.”

-Credit reporting companies perform a number of tasks, such as monitoring the number and types of credit accounts consumers use, how long these have been open, and whether or not consumers have made timely bill payments.
+Credit reporting companies perform a lot of tasks, such as monitoring the number and types of credit accounts consumers use, how long these have been open, and whether consumers have made timely bill payments.
 They can also create reports that show your credit history, unpaid balances and other things that potential landlords (and lenders) may want to know.

 Checking your credit report regularly will also be useful because if you detect any errors in it, you can report them and have them corrected immediately.
 This is important.
 Many times, errors in credit reports can also mean you have become a victim of identity theft or credit scams, which can lead to a world of other problems.